Arty3/lgmalloc/README.md

 - Incompatible with the C89 Standard

 ## 📃 License
-This project uses the `GNU GENERAL PUBLIC LICENSE v3.0` license
+This project uses the `MIT License` license
 <br>
 For more info, please find the `LICENSE` file here: [License](LICENSE)